mattermost/mattermost-developer-documentation/site/content/integrate/apps/interactivity/dynamic-form-example/_index.md

 We now have an item in the post dropdown menu that says "Create ticket", along with the icon located at `static/create-ticket.png` displayed next to the label.
 When the post menu item is clicked, our App will receive a [Call]({{< ref "call" >}}) at the endpoint `/forms/create-ticket-from-post/submit`.
 If we return a form in our response, a modal will be shown to the user with our form in the modal.

 Note that the `expand` object with `post: 'summary'` means that we will receive the relevant `Post` at `call.context.post` when we receive the request.
 This makes it so we don't have to fetch the `Post` manually when handling the request.
 Learn more about Expand [here]({{< ref "call" >}}).

+By defining the post menu item's `Call` with the path `/forms/create-ticket-post-menu`, we've implicitly registered an endpoint to process a request when this item is clicked:
+- `/forms/create-ticket-post-menu/submit`

 ### Opening a modal